igayy/Nestcoin/doc/benchmarking.md

 Benchmarking
 ============

-Pigycoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.
+Nestcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.

 Running
 ---------------------
-After compiling Pigycoin-core, the benchmarks can be run with:
+After compiling Nestcoin-core, the benchmarks can be run with:

-    src/bench/bench_Pigycoin
+    src/bench/bench_Nestcoin

 The output will look similar to:
 ```